Hi! My name is Joseph Perry, aka Wick. I am an independent game developer and neuroscience researcher.

 I believe in using games (and art, for that matter) for doing good in society.
 To me, this means designing for accessibility, having experiences outside of tech/games, listening to and incorporating diverse voices as well as I am able, and crafting an experience that betters the player’s life.

-Programming a game with good mechanics is the easy part.
+Designing a game with good mechanics is the easy part.
 The hard part is making something that speaks to the heart.

 Facebook Page: wickglyph